ROMEO <3 JULIET

 Dancers: Charmeng Pang, Elín Signý W. Ragnarsdóttir, Erna Gunnarsdóttir, Félix Urbina Alejandre, Halla Þórðardóttir, Inga Maren Rúnarsdóttir, Shota Inoue, Sigurður Andrean Sigurgeirsson, Una Björg Bjarnadóttir og Þyri Huld Árnadóttir

-Premiere November 5th at the Icelandic National Theatre
+Premiere TBC at the Icelandic National Theatre